-For families like ours, Disney has rolled out a new system called Disney Genie+ and introduced the revamped Lightning Lane (formerly FastPass+) queues.
+For families like ours, Disney has rolled out Disney Genie+ and introduced the revamped Lightning Lane (formerly FastPass+) queues.
 Genie+ (and Lightning Lane access for select individual attractions) has saved our family precious park time and helped us maximize our time in the parks.
 For newbies, this system can be a little tricky to understand.
 But with a little bit of research and using our expertise as a guide, you’ll be a Genie+ expert before we can say, “Ribbit!”

 We're hoppy to answer your questions about the Genie+ system, plus show you how to get the most out of these services, especially with the tadpoles in mind.
 We believe that you can avoid a lot of waiting with the Genie+ tools, but ya gotta know how to use 'em!

 Our Top Tips for Using Disney Genie Plus with Kids

 Know the Lingo